Support & FAQ

 Can I export or share my results?

-Premium and Business users can generate professional PDF reports with detailed frequency breakdown, scores, and recommendations.
+Home, Studio, and Business users can generate professional PDF reports with frequency breakdown, scores, and recommendations.
+Studio adds raw dB data and per-measurement notes to reports.
+Business users can add their company logo and branding, and generate multi-room reports.
 Reports can be shared via email, AirDrop, or saved to Files.
-Business users can add their company logo and branding to reports.

 Pricing & Subscriptions